 Healthy Turkey Sloppy Joe Recipe

-- 1/4 tsp (or more) crushed red pepper flakes
+- 1/4 teaspoon or more, to taste crushed red pepper flakes

 - 1/4 cup barbecue sauce